WEBSITE VISITOR IP NOTIFICATIONS

 AB 1033 Allows for a Simple Partition In-Kind of Single Family Homes

-In 2023, California enacted AB 1033, which presents new opportunities to partition a property in kind by allowing ADUs (Accessory Dwelling Units) to be sold separately from the main residence.
+In 2023, California enacted AB 1033, which presents new opportunities for co-owners of property to partition a property in kind by allowing ADUs (Accessory Dwelling Units) to be sold separately from the main residence.
 As the LA Times reports, this is a huge change in zoning laws that will create greater density.
 This new law comes on the heels of SB 9, which allows for lot splits.
 Unfortunately, SB 9 has suffered from a lack of popularity due to the restrictions, lack of uniformity between cities, and high cost.

 AB 1033 may allow ways to resolve partitions.
 Specifically, the concept of a partition in-kind allows for the property to be physically divided as a resolution of a partition action.
 AB 1033 means that this new law no longer requires expensive lot line splits, city or county approval, or large parcels of land.
 Instead, the ordinary single-family homes that consume most partitions can be the subject of an in-kind distribution.